Aleksandra Rosolska

-Aleksandra Rosolska ([alɛˈksandra rɔˈsɔlska]; born 17 November 1984) is a retired Polish tennis player.
+Aleksandra Rosolska ([alɛˈksandra rɔˈsɔlska]; born 17 November 1984) is a Polish retired tennis player and padel player.

 Rosolska has won two doubles titles on the ITF Circuit in her career.
-On 3 December 2007, she reached her best singles ranking of world No. 993.
-On 17 August 2009, she peaked at No. 307 in the doubles rankings.
+On 17 August 2009, she peaked at No. 307 in the WTA doubles rankings.

 Rosolska made her WTA Tour main-draw debut at the 2009 Warsaw Open, in the doubles event partnering Karolina Kosińska.

 Her sister, Alicja Rosolska, is also a tennis player.